 - The customer subscribes to their monthly email newsletter that shares useful tips and tricks regarding carpet care.
 (Now they would remember about the service every time the newsletter arrives.
 There is a good chance they would call the same business when they need carpet cleaning again).

-Want me to write an in depth article or blog post for you or your company?
+Want me to write an in depth article or blog post for you?
 Send me a message here.

 What is a Sales Funnel